Mongolia is one of those countries that goes largely unnoticed by the average traveller but once you come and experience it you will be in awe.

 13. Meet an eagle hunter

 Eagle hunting is an ancient practice that still takes place in some parts of the world, including the province of Bayan Olgii in western Mongolia, where most Kazakh people live.
-There are two ways in which you can have this unique experience and meet an eagle hunter: one is by attending the Golden Eagle Festival and the other is by booking a tour in Olgii and visit an eagle hunter in the village of Sagsai.
+To live this unique experience and meet an eagle hunter: you can attend the Golden Eagle Festival or visit an eagle hunter in the village of Sagsai through a tour.
 Having done both, I would say that visiting a family of eagle hunters gives you the opportunity to learn more detailed information about how they get the eagles, how they organise hunting trips or what kind of relationship they have with their bird of prey.
 During a festival, you will see a big gathering of eagle hunters displaying their skills in different competitions which is visually striking but there is a low chance that you can have a meaningful conversation with any of the participants.

 14. Visit the Reindeer People